paddle boarding near me in the west midlands

 The company also provides three different sizes of paddle boards to suit people of all ages as well as wetsuits free of charge.
 Participants must bring their own waterproof footwear, or a pair of shoes they don’t mind getting wet.

 Hire A Canoe has rave reviews with previous visitors describing the experience as “nothing was too much trouble and everything was well organized and prepared”.
-The review also highly recommends paddle boarding and states that “there’s no feeling quite like paddle boarding”.
+Reviews also highly recommend paddle boarding and state that “there’s no feeling quite like paddle boarding” which I totally agree with!

 🏄🏻♂️ Essential Paddleboarding Checklist: What to Wear / Gear to Bring